GavinHungaski/file-server/README.md

 # file-server
-A simple FTS (file transfer system) in python
+A simple command-line FTS (file transfer system) for linux Written in python

+Makefile not required